constantine-demo/k-overstrap/README.md

 ## Installation
 Install the parent theme Understrap first: https://github.com/understrap/understrap or https://wordpress.org/themes/understrap/

-IMPORTANT: If you download Understrap from GitHub make sure you rename the "understrap-master.zip" file to "understrap.zip" or you might have problems using this child theme!
+*IMPORTANT*: If you download Understrap from GitHub make sure you rename the "understrap-master.zip" file to "understrap.zip" or you might have problems using this child theme!

 Upload the understrap-child folder to your wp-content/themes directory